gabor-csaszar84/gabor-csaszar84/README.md

 - 👀 I’m interested in learning new things.
 My current stack is: HTML/CSS/Bootstrap/Javasript/Angular/Typescript and NodeJS.
 - 🌱 I recently graduated as a Frontend Developer.
 - 💞️ I’m looking to collaborate on frontend projects.
-- 📫 How to reach me ...
+- 📫 How to reach me: here on github--> gabor-csaszar84.
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: He/Him.
 - ⚡ Fun fact: ...

 <!---